formkit/docs-content/inputs/mask.md

 #### Add tokens globally

-To register your mask tokens globally simply extend the `config` property of your global FormKit configuration.
+To register your mask tokens globally, extend the `config` property of your global FormKit configuration:

 <example
   name="Mask input global"